reqnroll/Reqnroll/docs/quickstart/index.md

 :caption: PriceCalculation.feature
 Feature: Price calculation

-This feature is about calculating the basket price
+This feature is about calculating the basket price.

 We work with fixed item prices for now:
 * Electric guitar: $180